Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/custom-content/save-file-format.md

-Saving now uses [JSON serialization](https://en.wikipedia.org/wiki/JSON) for easy to use, human readable format.
+Saving uses [JSON serialization](https://en.wikipedia.org/wiki/JSON) for easy to use, human readable format.
 More specifically, **JSON .NET for Unity**.
 This page is a technical document which can be used to better understand how an in-game table is recorded into a save file.

-You can modify the physics properties of an object in the save file.
-By adding and modifying the [PhysicsMaterial](https://docs.unity3d.com/Manual/class-PhysicMaterial.html) and [Rigidbody](https://docs.unity3d.com/Manual/class-Rigidbody.html).
-You can see an example of that in the JSON below.

-You can also change an objects scaling separately in each axis, unlike the uniform only scaling in-game.
+Bson is used for saving to the workshop, but is converted back to JSON when saved to disk.

 If you make any mistakes when editing a save, the chat will spit out a debugging error for troubleshooting.
-If you have any questions on this topic feel free to post about it on our forums.

 ##Example JSON